 [Comment from Illustrator Ryoma Ito]

-For Opus XI, I’ve once again been given the opportunity to do card illustrations.
 I’d done FINAL FANTASY TACTICS ADVANCE illustrations for FFTCG before, but this is my first time drawing Ritz.
 It had been a really long time since I’d drawn her, so I had a lot of fun with this.
 Like last time, Mr. Matsuyama―the person who oversees FFTCG―asked me to approach drawing this character in a way that I hadn’t before.
 So, while there were some parts I struggled with and I had to get various advice to achieve the final result you see here, I was given a lot of freedom and I’m very happy with how it turned out.

 I’d love it if this card was enjoyed by many people, and I hope that you guys use it in your decks and really make the most of it!
 Also, FFTA was released on February 14, so it makes me really happy to know that Opus XI is being released not too far off from then.